homerhanumat/knitr-jekyll/_posts/2014-09-03-google-charts.md

 {% endhighlight %}

-The same approach works in any R Markdown document (including the source document for this Octopress-powered post).
+The same approach works in any R Markdown document (including the source document for this Jekyll-powered post).
 I will certainly take a closer look at `googleVis`:  thanks, Markus!